 12.11 - BIMFest 2011 - Antwerp

-I discovered totally different artist in this exclusive "vintage" set to celebrate the project's 25 years of activity.
+I discovered a totally different artist in this exclusive "vintage" set to celebrate the project's 25 years of activity.
 Cold, minimal and heavy, miles away from the later developments!

 One of the greatest disappointments of my life.
 I had waited years to see 242 live, and they played a horrible set with completely distorted sound and vocals too low to be heard.
 One hour of pure noise, I could barely understand that they were playing "Headhunter" because of their gestures...